Home Office begins 12-month trial electronically tagging Channel migrants - NewsBreak

 It comes after new figures revealed the number of people crossing the Channel to reach Britain this year has passed 11,000.

-On Friday, 230 people on five small boats were brought to Britain.
+On Thursday, 146 people on four small boats were brought to Britain.

 Warm weather and calm seas this week may have encouraged an increase in attempted crossings.